jpb06/gapi-oauth-react-hooks/README.md

 - state : the state of gapi.
 - signedUser : the user signed in, if any.
 - authResponse : the google auth response.
-- handleGoogleSignIn : The signin function.
+- onGoogleSignIn : The signin function.
-- handleGoogleSignout : The signout function.
+- onGoogleSignOut : The signout function.

 ## Log

+- 1.1.2 : Using 'On' prefix convention for outgoing events.
 - 1.1.1 : Fixing misc typos in readme.
 - 1.1.0 : Returning auth response from the main hook.
 - 1.0.9 : Fixing a GapiState import.